webdriverio-community/wdio-intercept-service/README.md

 - The order of the requests
 - The method, the URL and the statusCode should match for every request made

-### browser.assertExpectedRequestsOnly()
+### browser.assertExpectedRequestsOnly(inOrder?: boolean)

 Similar to `browser.assertRequests`, but validates only the requests you specify in your `expectRequest` directives, without having to map out all the network requests that might happen around that.
+If `inOrder` equals to `true` (default), the requests are expected to be made in the same order as they were setup with `expectRequest`.

-### browser.getRequest(index)
+### browser.getRequest(index: number)

 To make more sophisticated assertions about a specific request you can get details for a specific request after it is finished.
 You have to provide the index of the request you want to access in the order the requests were initiated (starting with 0).